Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 “Affect” vs. “Effect”: What’s the Difference?

-Affect is usually used as a verb meaning “to influence or produce a change in something.”
-Effect is generally used as a noun, and refers to the result of a change, but it’s sometimes used as a verb meaning “to bring about a specific change.”
+• Affect is usually used as a verb meaning to influence or produce a change in something, whereas effect is generally used as a noun that refers to a change resulting from something.

-In the majority of cases, you’ll encounter the verb affect and the noun effect in closely related scenarios having to do with actions and their consequences: If A affects B, B experiences the effect of A’s action.
+• You’ll commonly encounter the verb affect and the noun effect in closely related scenarios involving actions and their consequences: If A affects B, B experiences the effect of A’s action.

 How to use affect